RWA & Private Credit

 Strengths:

-• Pool delegate model provides professional credit assessment
+• Pool delegate model brings professional credit assessment

 • Higher yields than overcollateralized DeFi lending